DETAILED ACTION

 Examiner’s Note

-It is noted that the Official Notice taken by the Examiner in the previous rejection has not been traversed and therefore a heat spreader which comprises a vapor chamber is taken as admitted prior art (See: MPEP 2144.03(c)).
+It is noted that the Official Notice taken by the Examiner in a previous rejection has not been traversed and therefore a heat spreader which comprises a vapor chamber is taken as admitted prior art (See: MPEP 2144.03(c)).

 Claim Rejections - 35 USC § 103